DoctorWkt/acwj/35_Preprocessor/Readme.md

 ## The C Pre-Processor

-I don't want to write about the C pre-processor itself, even though is a very import part of any C environment.
+I don't want to write about the C pre-processor itself, even though is a very important part of any C environment.
 Instead, I'll point you at these two articles to read:

  + [C Preprocessor](https://en.wikipedia.org/wiki/C_preprocessor) at *Wikipedia*